 The Code Compliance team responds to concerns about possible code violations occurring on private property.
 We work with reported violations of a variety of codes and ordinances.

-Our goal is to inform, educate, work towards resolution and provide a reasonable opportunity for voluntary compliance.
+Our goal is to inform, educate and work towards resolution, and provide a reasonable opportunity for voluntary compliance.